Bagging and Random Forest#

 for seed in seeds: # loop over number of random number seeds

-bagg_tree = BaggingRegressor(estimator=regressor, n_estimators=num_tree,
+bagg_tree = BaggingRegressor(base_estimator=regressor, n_estimators=num_tree,

 random_state=seed, oob_score = True, n_jobs = 4).fit(X = X, y = y)